NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 To determine the ON/ART/OFF state of your TV, you have to read both `power` and `artMode`.

 **NOTE:** If you don't have a Frame TV, don't use the `artMode` channel, it will confuse the power handling logic.

+### setArtMode:

+`setArtMode` is a Switch channel.
+Since Samsung removed the art api in 2022, the TV has no way of knowing if it is in art mode or playing a TV source.
+This switch is to allow you to manually tell the TV what mode it is in.

+If ytou only use the binding to turn the TV on and off or to Standby, the binding will keep track of the TV state.
+If, however you use the remote to turn the TV on or off from art mode, the binding cannot detect this, and the power state will become invalid.
+This input allows you to set the internal art mode state from an external source (say by monitoring the power usage of the TV, or by querying the ex-link port) - thus keeping the power state consistent.

+**NOTE:** If you don't have a >2021 Frame TV, don't use the `setArtMode` channel, it will confuse the power handling logic.

 ### artImage: